This is the seventh of nine articles that lay out guiding, foundational principles for this project:

 In dealing with other groups and cultures who exhibit marked differences from one’s own, there are of course times to extend olive branches, kindness, charity, and friendship to these “others.”

 That is, as long as they demonstrate potential for reciprocity and their own attempts at understanding.

 The failure to do this, just like the failure to defend your own culture at appropriate junctures, is also a failure of our humanity and love, just with wider implications.

 Indeed, many peoples are currently being artificially turned against one another, baited into new cultural and racial conflicts.
 Sometimes this occurs under the surface-level guise of goodwill.
 We must be smarter than that, we must be better than that.

-As the final foundational article on Love will expand upon, it is possible to “love humanity” without getting hoodwinked.
+As the final foundational article on Love will expand upon, it is possible to “love humanity” (in a broad sense of that word) without getting hoodwinked.

 Without losing yourself.